ultralytics/xview-yolov3/README.md

 **Resume Training:** Run `train.py -resume 1` to resume training from the most recently saved checkpoint `latest.pt`.

 Each epoch consists of processing 8 608x608 sized chips randomly sampled from each (augmented) image at full resolution.
 An Nvidia GTX 1080 Ti will run about 100 epochs per day.
-Loss plots for the bounding boxes, objectness and class confidence should appear similar to results shown here. **Note that overtraining starts to become a significant issue past about 200 epochs, a problem I was not able to overcome during the competition.** Best validation mAP is 0.16 after 300 epochs (3 days), corresponding to a training mAP of 0.30.
+Loss plots for the bounding boxes, objectness and class confidence should appear similar to results shown here. **Note that overtraining starts to become a significant issue past about 200 epochs.** Best validation mAP is 0.16 after 300 epochs (3 days), corresponding to a training mAP of 0.30.

 ![Alt](https://github.com/ultralytics/xview-yolov3/blob/master/data/xview_training_loss.png "training loss")